microsoft/VirtualClient/website/docs/guides/usage-scenarios/test-disks.md

 ### Disk Filter Examples
 Here we give some example filters for disk testing scenarios.

-1. Testing all the remote disks on an Azure VM.
+1. Test all the biggest disks except your OS disk.
+The `OSDisk:false` would be redundant if it's smaller than the disks you want to test.
 ```bash
 BiggestSize&OSDisk:false
 ```